Mortgage Well

 • Payment history, occupancy, and lien status affect actual cancellation eligibility.

 A $380,000 loan on a $400,000 home (95% LTV) at 6.5% over 30 years might pay PMI for roughly the first 8 years before reaching 78% LTV through scheduled amortization alone.
-Extra payments accelerate the milestone.
+An extra $200/month accelerates the milestone, often by 1–2 years; check your specific scenario in the calculator.

 Frequently asked